Juliana Huxtable: Books

 Huxtable has produced two books and contributed to a number of chapbooks and artist's writing anthologies.

 Her first book, Mucus in My Pineal Gland, was published in 2017 by Capricious.
 The book is a collection of previously performed poems, like UNTITLED (FOR STEWART) and THERE ARE CERTAIN FACTS THAT CANNOT BE DISPUTED, as well as a number of new poems.
 The book is written in her typical all-caps style and blue font.

 Huxtable's second book, Life, was co-written with artist Hannah Black.
 The novel is a work of science-fiction and is written in both English and German.
 It was released in 2017 by König.

 Music

 Huxtable has collaborated with renowned producer SOPHIE, forming a music duo called Analemma.
 The duo produced two tracks on Locus Error, an acid techno concept album released through Nina Kraviz's Trip Records.
-Huxtable also contributed vocals to one of the two tracks, "Plunging Asymptote".
+Huxtable also contributed vocals to one of the two tracks, "Plunging Asymptote", which would later appear on SOPHIE's posthumous self-titled album.